wdk-docs/vscode-docs/docs/sourcecontrol/github.md

 Extension authors can learn more about running in a virtual file system and workspace in the [Virtual Workspaces extension author's guide](https://github.com/microsoft/vscode/wiki/Virtual-Workspaces).

-### Continue Working On...
+### 继续努力...

 Sometimes you'll want to switch to working on a repository in a development environment with support for a local file system and full language and development tooling.
 The GitHub Repositories extension makes it easy for you to:

-* Create a GitHub codespace (if you have the [GitHub Codespaces extension](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces)).
+- Create a GitHub codespace (if you have the [GitHub Codespaces extension](https://marketplace.visualstudio.com/items?itemName=GitHub.codespaces)).
-* Clone the repository locally.
+- Clone the repository locally.
-* Clone the repository into a Docker container (if you have [Docker](https://docker.com/) and the Microsoft [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) installed).
+- Clone the repository into a Docker container (if you have [Docker](https://docker.com/) and the Microsoft [Docker extension](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-docker) installed).

 To switch development environments, use the **Continue Working On...** command, available from the Command Palette (`kb(workbench.action.showCommands)`) or by clicking on the Remote indicator in the Status bar.